FranciscoLGM/django/README.md

 #### Your first step is start building your project with the following line

-`docker-compose run web django-admin startproject djangoexample .`
+`docker-compose run web django-admin startproject backendProject .`

 #### Database settings change to your select DB
 Go to your settings.py inside the project folder created in previous steps and modify it accordingly your database settings.
 Here an example: